Filling the Global Grocery Bag

 Essential Files (maps, charts, pictures, or documents)

-arable: suitable for growing crops
+arable: land used or suitable for growing crops

 climate: the prevailing weather conditions in a specific area over a long period of time